prescriptive-analytics/challenge-docs/docs/startpython.rst

 - ``help``: Show this help message

-- ``strategy``: A binary string to specify the different policies to conduct
+- ``strategy``: A binary string to specify the different strategy templates to conduct.
+The meanings of the binary string can be found here: :ref:`start`.
 - ``startIntervene``: Specify the day to start intervention
 - ``daysToTrack``: # days to trace back when looking for the contacts of the confirmed case
 - ``daysToTreat``: # days to treat at hospotal before immume